 Water of Venus amplifies the planet’s seductive characteristics.
-Hypnotic, alluring and desperately attractive are few key words relevant to her.
-Venus in Scorpio adds “fatale” to the femme character, and we find that not only may there be a stinger at the other end of this delightful thing.
-At the very least one is cautioned to proceed carefully.
+Hypnotic, alluring and desperately attractive are few keywords relevant to her.
+Venus in Scorpio adds “fatale” to the femme character, and we find that there may be a stinger at the other end of this delightful thing.
+At the very least, one is cautioned to proceed carefully.

 The Scene: My trout mermaid, my trout mermaid!
 I asked m1thr0s what he thought was a sort of ugly fish to use as a mermaid.
 When the mermaids show up in the deck, they always represent a personification of Water relating to royalty, such as the Melusine.
 I watched a video in which some Wiccan was complaining that mermaids shouldn’t go in “witch” themed tarot packs because they were not witchy enough.
 I can’t think why not, if the Pentacle can.
 They are an ancient part of the human experience and should be treated for what they are – undine symbols of the ocean, Tiamat and Apsu, liquid and Venus and so on.
 And little girls often love mermaids, who is to argue with the personification of the goddess?
 It’s also a strange piece of lore that women make much better fishermen, on account of fish being naturally attracted to young women.